 Former Quarry Becomes a Recreational Amenity

-The 207-acre site was once farmland used for growing alfalfa, soybeans, and corn before it became a quarry from the late 1970s through 2005.
+Located along the Iowa River on the southern edge of Iowa City, the Terry Trueblood Recreation Area is Iowa City’s largest park.
+This 207-acre site was once farmland used for growing alfalfa, soybeans, and corn before it became a quarry in the late 1970s.
 The quarrying process, which extracted sand and gravel for local construction projects, created Sand Lake.
-Once all viable material had been extracted and it was quarried down to blue clay, Iowa City bought the land to develop as a public park.
+Once all viable material had been extracted and the area was quarried down to blue clay, Iowa City bought the land in 2005 to develop as a public park.

 With the area’s unique access to water, city leaders envisioned the park serving as a year-round, day-use park for visitors and locals alike.
 They brought Snyder & Associates into the fold to conduct public meetings to gain project input and prepare the design for the park’s master plan.
 Additionally, funding sources were identified and applied for, with grants being secured through Vision Iowa and Resource Enhancement and Protection (REAP).

 The Snyder & Associates design team developed a park plan that included amenities for bird watching and fishing, a multi-use trail network, a natural play area, and numerous picnic shelters with a modern lodge facility available for public use.
 A marina provides a rental station for paddleboards, kayaks, canoes, as well as a concession stand.